Starting a Cannabis Testing Lab

 - 3 Summary

-Overview There are more than 200 cannabis testing labs across the US currently, offering services that range from extraction only, to full analysis (either production QA/QC or commercial), to research.
+Overview There are at least 270 unique businesses operating cannabis testing labs currently in the U.S. and Canada, offering services that range from extraction only, to full analysis (either production QA/QC or commercial), to research.
 However, it is clear that more will be required as various valid medicinal properties are documented and general usage proliferates.